 Postdoctoral fellow positions are available in the Lozano lab to study p53 genetic pathways in tumor progression.
-Highly motivated individuals who have recently obtained a Ph.D. or M.D./Ph.D. and have a strong background in genetics, molecular biology or related fields, are encouraged to apply.
+Highly motivated individuals who have recently obtained a Ph.D. or M.D./Ph.D. and have a strong background in genetics, molecular biology or related fields are encouraged to apply.
+Apply Now

 It is the policy of The University of Texas MD Anderson Cancer Center to provide equal employment opportunity without regard to race, color, religion, age, national origin, sex, gender, sexual orientation, gender identity/expression, disability, protected veteran status, genetic information, or any other basis protected by institutional policy or by federal, state or local laws unless such distinction is required by law.